-Average Customer Rating: (19 Reviews) Write Review
+Average Customer Rating: (23 Reviews) Write a Review

 I've read about the Gossamer silk a lot on the web and went to a couple of stores in Toronto to buy it.